 Dedicated Snap Store security

-• Brand account credentials
+• Specifically, the Brand account credentials

 • Signing keys